ljunggren/boozang-docs/README.md

 The views are equivalent in functionality, but the diagram view better illustrate the flow between tests, while the table view displays the actions in a more linear fashion.

+Tip: Use table mode for test authoring, and experiment with diagram view when executing tests.

 **Parameter**

 Use this to set dynamic data used by the test, to improve test re-usability.
-You can set this data when running the test, or pass it as a parameter from upstream test cases.
+You can set this data when running the test, and override if when calling the test from an upstream test case (using plug test-case).
 When doing form fills, you can also bind the form data directly into the parameter.

-Group
+Tip: Think of this as parameters/arguments to a function in conventional programming.
+This greatly promotes test re-use and good test automation practice.

+**Group**

 The group function groups actions together.
 This allows you do keep your test in order, and to skip a set of actions using the exit condition Exit Group.
+By using Else-group, this can be used to implement simple conditional functionality (compare: if / else)

+Tip: Use Ctrl/CMD functions to multi-select actions.

+**Make test case**

+Breaks up a group of actions into a separate test and replaces the group with a reference to that test (Plug-test case).
+Allows you to quickly re-factor your tests to remove duplicate action sequences.

 Use Ctrl/CMD functions to multi-select.

-**Make test case**

-Breaks up a group of actions into a separate tests and replaces the group with a reference to that test (Plug-test case).
-A quick way to break up a recorded action sequence into re-usable test units.

 **Cut / Copy /Paste**